 Google has announced a new storage policy that ends free unlimited storage for the academic community.

-Currently, the University of Arizona provides Google Workspace for Education (formerly known as G Suite for Education) accounts to students, faculty, staff, and DCCs with unlimited storage for Google Drive, Gmail (CatMail), and Google Photos.
-Additionally, because Google Workspace for Education has been free to the university, these accounts currently persist after graduation and separation from the university.
+The University of Arizona has provided Google Workspace for Education (formerly known as G Suite for Education) accounts to students, faculty, staff, and DCCs with unlimited storage for Google Drive, Gmail (CatMail), and Google Photos.
+Additionally, because Google Workspace for Education has been free to the university, these accounts have persisted after graduation and separation from the university.